undergnd/Pentax_IR_remote_control/README.md

 PROGRAM FUNCTION

-The project goal is to allow remote control for Pentax K-30 camera.
+The project's goal is to allow remote control for Pentax K-30 camera.

 RESULTS